City of Winnipeg Studying Regulatory Licensing Requirements

 I am very pleased to have the Winnipeg Public Service fully engaged in studying options for implementing regulatory licensing requirements for single family homes that rent rooms.

-The Public Service will be consulting with municipalities and local organizations (residents, University of Manitoba Students’ Union, etc.) to prepare recommendations which will then be presented to the City’s Standing Policy Committee on Property and Development, Heritage and Downtown Development in fall, 2017.
+In response to this Motion, the Public Service will be consulting with municipalities and local organizations (residents, U of M Students’ Union, etc.) to prepare recommendations which will be presented to the City’s Standing Policy Committee on Property and Development, Heritage and Downtown Development in fall, 2017.
+The City of Winnipeg has an obligation and fiduciary duty to protect the public and vulnerable persons residing in structures though enforcement, licensing, permitting, by-laws and inspection of dwellings and structures.

 To learn more about ongoing efforts to combat illegal housing, please visit my website: